 AI model costs are deceptively simple on the surface—even with inference costs declining 95% annually according to ARK Invest—but the actual bill tells a different story.
 Between input tokens, output tokens, cached pricing, fine-tuning fees, and the infrastructure to run it all, most teams discover their AI spend is 2–3x what they expected.
+If you don't break that bill apart, you can't govern it—and ungoverned AI spend has already forced executives to cancel or postpone AI initiatives they couldn't afford to scale.

 This guide breaks down every component of AI model pricing, compares costs across OpenAI, Anthropic, Google, and self-hosted options, and walks through the strategies that actually reduce spend without sacrificing capability.